AdaCore/langkit-query-language/lkql_checker/doc/generated/predefined_rules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 .. index:: Identifier_Suffixes
-.. index:: Misnamed_Identifiers

-Because of upward compatibility reasons this rule has a synonym ``Misnamed_Identifiers``.

 Flag the declaration of each identifier that does not have a suffix corresponding to the kind of entity being declared.